civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 170

-      **(1)** The Agency may, **after consulting with the Minister**, make regulations for the purpose of **identifying or removing barriers or preventing new barriers — particularly barriers in the built environment, information and communication technologies and the delivery of programs and services** — in the transportation network under the legislative authority of Parliament to the mobility of persons with disabilities, including regulations respecting
+      **(1)** The Agency may, after consulting with the Minister, make regulations for the purpose of identifying or removing barriers or preventing new barriers — particularly barriers in the built environment, information and communication technologies and the **design and** delivery of programs and services — in the transportation network under the legislative authority of Parliament to the mobility of persons with disabilities, including regulations respecting

   **(2)** Paragraph 170(1)(c) of the French version of the Act is replaced by the following:

-    toute mesure concernant les tarifs, taux, prix, frais et autres conditions de transport applicables au transport et aux services connexes offerts aux personnes **handicapées**;
+    toute mesure concernant les tarifs, taux, prix, frais et autres conditions de transport applicables au transport et aux services connexes offerts aux personnes handicapées;

   **(3)** Section 170 of the Act is amended by adding the following after subsection (3):